lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
 There are two main types of cohort designs, prospective and retrospective.
 Prospective cohorts are by far the most common and arguably the most powerful form of cohort design to study disease development.
-Retrospective cohorts on the other hand are useful where health records are easy to access or when it is impractical or impossible to conduct a prospective cohort.
+Retrospective cohorts, on the other hand, are useful when health records are easy to access or when it is impractical or even impossible to conduct a prospective cohort.

 The main difference between these designs is that for prospective cohorts, participants don't have the disease at the start of the study, while for retrospective cohorts they do.
-We will cover these designs more later.
+We will cover these designs in more detail later.

 ---